 These provisions are tailored to prevent an end-of-session “long jam” of unfinished business.
 Inevitably, that often happens anyway.

-A report by the NCLS has found that the most common causes of logjams in state houses are continuing negotiations on budget bills and other substantial pieces of legislation, or by one political wing stalling a bill as a leverage tool.
+A report by the NCLS found that the most common causes of logjams in state houses are continuing negotiations on budget bills and other substantial pieces of legislation, or by one political wing stalling a bill as a leverage tool.

 After all, wherever there is legislation, there will also be politics.